 Public Hearing and Comment Period

-The Louisville Metro Housing Authority will hold a public hearing on Tuesday, March 28, 2017 at 6:00 PM at Avenue Plaza (400 S. 8th St.) in the Community Room on the 2nd floor to discuss the following items:
+The Louisville Metro Housing Authority will hold a public hearing on Thursday, March 22, 2018 at 6:00 PM at Avenue Plaza (400 S. 8th St.) in the Community Room on the 2nd floor to discuss the Housing Authority’s FY 2019 Moving to Work (MTW) Annual Plan.

 Accommodations for disabled or non-English speaking persons will be made available upon advance request.

-These documents will be available for review and public comment from March 17, 2017 thru April 17, 2017 on the Housing Authority’s website; at the agency's Central Offices (420 S. 8th St.); at the agency’s Section 8 Office (801 Vine St.); or by mail as requested.
-Comments should be emailed to Sarah Galloway (firstname.lastname@example.org), or mailed to her attention at 420 S. 8th St., Louisville, KY 40203.
+These documents will be available for review and public comment from March 14, 2018 thru April 12, 2018 on this website; at the Housing Authority’s Central Office (420 S. 8th St.); Section 8 Office (801 Vine St.); public housing management offices; or by mail as requested.
+Comments should be emailed to Vickie Fields (email@example.com), or mailed to her attention at 420 S. 8th St., Louisville, KY 40203.

 Overview and Goals